 This document is for sites running on VIP Go.

 This playbook outlines the considerations, from VIP’s experience, to ensure a smooth and successful launch.
-Please note that the points below are a guide only, and the VIP team will advise on the specifics of each launch, including whether you are able to use our self-site launch process.
+The points below are a guide only, and the VIP team will advise on the specifics of each launch, including whether you are able to use our self-site launch process.

-- VIP supports launches Monday to Thursday, 9:00 am – 8:00 pm (09:00 – 20:00) UTC.
+- The supported VIP site launch hours are Monday to Thursday, 9:00 am – 8:00 pm (09:00 – 20:00) UTC.
 Launching during this time provides the most support coverage to help ensure any issues you may encounter during the launch can be discovered and fixed as quickly as possible.
 If a launch is requested outside these hours, we require a minimum of 10 business days’ notice to arrange for appropriate resources.
 Please keep in mind that an alternative date and time may need to be arranged, based on availability and the complexity of the launch.

 - If a launch needs to be rescheduled, the same notice period applies for the rescheduled date.
 For example, if a launch that was booked for tomorrow needs to be rescheduled, it will need to move at least 5 business days in the future.